pmaillot/wapi/README.md

 Get functions can be attended, timed, or unattended (such as in event programming/loops) Set functions are... set :)

-Node management will be part of a later release.

 # use
 At the API level, WING data can be 32bit int, 32bit float or string data.
 All API data in little-endian, enabling easy use in standard programming languages.